signorpipo/wle-pp/README.md

 Each folder under the `pp` folder will be a main section of this documentation.
 `Cauldron` is a tag name for a folder that contains a bunch of features that don't belong anywhere else.

+As you will notice, everything in this bundle (classes, functions, variables) can be found under the `PP` object, that works as a sort of namespace.
+The components names always start with a `pp-` prefix.
+For the extensions (functions added to already existing objects), the names usually start with a `pp_` prefix, or, for array extensions, with something like `vec_`, `vec3_`, `quat2_` based on how you want to intepret the array value.

 ## Table Of Contents
 - [Audio](#audio)
 - [Cauldron](#cauldron-1)